Meghan Markle & Prince Harry’s Baby Boy Shares A Birthday With Potential Godfather George Clooney

-Meghan Markle and Prince Harry’s very close friend George Clooney already has something major in common with the royal couple’s first child — a birthday!
+Meghan Markle and Prince Harry’s very close friend, George Clooney, already has something major in common with the royal couple’s first child — a birthday!
 On Monday morning, it was announced that the Duke and Duchess of Sussex have finally welcomed their baby boy into the world, coincidentally on the same day that George turned 58 years old, according to The Sun.

-The actor and his wife Amal have been royal family friends for a few years now, and the couple are even contenders for the role of Baby Sussex’s godparents.
+The actor and his wife, Amal, have been royal family friends for a few years now.
+The couple are even contenders to become Baby Sussex’s godparents.

-Sussex Royal, the official Instagram account for Meghan and Harry, revealed early on Monday morning that the Duchess gave birth to a baby boy.
+Sussex Royal, the official Instagram account for Meghan and Harry, revealed early on Monday morning that the Duchess had given birth to a baby boy.

 “We are pleased to announce that Their Royal Highnesses The Duke and Duchess of Sussex welcomed their firstborn child in the early morning on May 6th, 2019,” the announcement read.

-Later, Prince Harry held appeared in front of the press to explain that his wife and son are both healthy and doing well.
+Later, Prince Harry appeared in front of the press to explain that his wife and son are both healthy and doing well.
 The Duke and Duchess have not yet decided on a name, but they will appear as a family in front of the press once more this week.
-Harry promised that he and Meghan would select a name for their little one within two days’ time.
+Harry promised that he and Meghan would select a name for their little one within two days.

 View this post on Instagram